amoe/lotdd/lotdd_notes.md

 calling it in the wrong way!
 Basically gets miscompiled.  `this` gets passed as an implicit first argument by the compiler, throwing the argument stack out by 1.

+Needed to change the build process to allow embedding a "real" mapquest API key.